gbmitchell/math4610/HW2/problem_3.md

 **Description/Purpose:** This function will compute an approximation for the derivative of a defined function f(x) at a given value of x.

-**Input:** There are three inputs needed in this case.
-A defined function f(x), an initial guess x, and h (a distance from x) are arguments passed to the function as inputs.
+**Input:** There are six inputs needed in this case.
+A defined function f(x).
+A value for x.
+A value for h, a distance from x.
+A tolerance eps for convergance to the expected derivative.
+A value for the maximum number of itterations incase the result does not converge.
+A value for expder, the expected derivate used to calculate the error between the approximate and expected derivative.

-**Output:** The function returns a double precision value that represents an approximation for a defined function f(x) given an initial guess for x and a value h (distance from x).
+**Output:** The function returns a double precision value that represents an approximation of the derivative for a defined function f(x) at a value of x.

 **Usage/Example:**